 The actions Maryland takes to mitigate climate change at the state level are integral to protecting the future and prosperity of not only the state of Maryland but also the United States and the global community.

-The RGGI Program is a fundamental component of Maryland's GHG reduction strategy.
+The RGGI program is a central component of Maryland's GHG reduction strategy.
 As the first program of its kind in the United States, RGGI serves as a model and inspiration to other states and regions to either participate in RGGI or implement their own regional CO2 trading initiatives.

-RGGI is structured as a "cap and invest" program, with a regional cap or limit on CO2 emissions that declines by a certain percentage annually.
-States are allocated a portion of the total cap, which they distribute as "allowances" permitting the holder to emit one short ton (2,000 lbs.) of CO2 per allowance.
-Each state participating in the regional initiative has developed its own program and regulations based on a fundamental blueprint provided by the RGGI Model Rule (2013).
-States sell a majority of emission allowances at regional quarterly auctions, and auction proceeds fund various state and local programs which promote energy efficiency, renewable energy or other consumer benefits.
-In this way, emission reductions are addressed from the perspective of both supply and demand.
+RGGI is structured as a "cap and invest" program, with a regional cap or limit on CO2 emissions that declines by a certain amount annually.
+The states establish individual emission budgets, which they distribute as "allowances" permitting the holder to emit one short ton (2,000 lbs.) of CO2 per allowance.
+The regional cap consists of the sum of the states' emission budgets.
+Each participating state has developed its own program and regulations based on the blueprint provided by the RGGI Model Rule.
+States sell a majority of emission allowances at regional quarterly auctions, and auction proceeds then fund various state and local programs which promote consumer benefits like energy efficiency, renewable energy, and bill assistance.